-Steps 2 and 3 are now underway: Public Hearing and Topic Prioritization Survey.
+Steps 2 and 3 are now underway: Topic Ranking Form and Public Hearing.

-- An online survey will be available to the public here from October 13 to November 11.
-The survey will allow the public to weigh in on which topics they feel DNR should focus on in the next three years.
+- An online topic ranking form is available to the public from October 13 to December 4, 2020.
+The form will allow the public to weigh in on which topics they feel DNR should focus on in the next three years.

-- An online webinar/hearing will be held on Friday, October 30 at 1PM to describe the topics under consideration, answer questions about the survey, and take any comments on which topics attendees feel should be priorities.
-Comments will be accepted via the survey or in writing from October 13 to November 11.
+- An online webinar/hearing was held on Monday, November 16, 2020 to describe the topics under consideration, answer questions and take any comments on which topics attendees feel should be priorities.
+View the slides here.
+Comments will also be accepted in writing from October 13 to December 4, 2020.

-Using feedback from the survey and hearing, as well as from internal staff and technical partners, the top priority items will be selected for our work plan for the next three years.
+Using feedback from the ranking form and hearing, as well as from internal staff and technical partners, the top priority items will be selected for our work plan for the next three years.
 The final workplan is available now .

 - To receive notice of and participate in the upcoming cycle steps, subscribe to Water Quality Standards and Assessments.